U.S. oil patch still 'Klondike' for world's biggest traders

 “There’s no doubt there’s going to be more and more lobbying for the free flow of crude oil.”

-Taylor’s comments echo the new chief of French oil major Total, who said last week the ban flouted free trade agreements and provided U.S. oil refiners with an unfair advantage.
+Taylor’s comments echo the new chief of French oil major Total (TOTF.PA), who said last week the ban flouted free trade agreements and provided U.S. oil refiners with an unfair advantage.
 Many U.S. energy producers have also been pushing to end the four-decade old ban.

 He added that while his firm is not actively seeking more U.S. assets, blaming high valuations, he said they would continue to look at opportunities.

-While the United States still imports about a third of the crude it consumes, pressure has mounted to ease the ban as U.S. oil prices have fallen to a large discount versus international benchmark North Sea Brent.
+While the United States still imports about a third of the crude it consumes, pressure has mounted to ease the ban as U.S. oil prices CLc1 have fallen to a large discount versus international benchmark North Sea Brent LCOc1.

 Dunand at Mercuria said the United States is taking a “measured” approach to crude oil exports, including allowing the export of lightly processed oils such as condensates and the occasional export of barrels produced in Alaska to Asia.